jrc9designstudio/statamic-google-analytics-v2/DOCUMENTATION.md

 ```

 ## Environment Support
-Use Statamic's built in [environment specific settings](https://docs.statamic.com/settings#environment) to specify different settings for Google Analytics in development or testing.
+Use Statamic's built-in [environment specific settings](https://docs.statamic.com/settings#environment) to specify different settings for Google Analytics in development or testing.

 ## Reporting Setup
 To use the reporting features of the Google Analytics Addon you will have to create an account with Google, sign in and set it up with credentials to use Google's APIs.